vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 ```

-For creating episodes on my middleman site, I opted to repurpose its blogging system.
+For publishing podcast episodes on my Middleman site, I opted to repurpose its blogging system.
 Instead of creating “pure” blog posts, I create show notes for my episodes that display the SoundCloud hosted episdes via iframes.
-On the index site, I only display that iframe plus title and stuff.
+On index sites, I only display that iframe plus title and stuff.

-The format I need for this to work is comprised of something called frontmatter.
+The format I need for this to work is comprised of something called front matter.
 This is basically a key / value store for my static sites.
 It is replacing my database needs from my old Sinatra site.
 Data like interviewee name, date, SoundCloud track id, episode number and so on goes in between three dashes (`---`) on top of our episodes files.
 Below comes the content for each episode.
 Stuff like questions, links, sponsor stuff…

-#### frontmatter
+#### Front Matter

 ```